mckennapsean/dissertation/content/06-worksheet.md

 various visualization artifacts as linked sketches and printouts to match each with their respective design activities, in approximate temporal order.
-Illustrated in [@fig:worksheet-example], these worksheets match the order of design activities presented in the previous chapter, [@fig:process].
+Illustrated in [@fig:worksheet-example], these worksheets match the order of design activities presented in the project timeline, [@fig:process].
 Despite this design study being complex and iterative, both the design activity framework and design worksheets are able to succinctly capture and convey distinct and crucial aspects of the visualization design process.